MechanicalRabbit/DataKnots.jl/doc/src/start.md

     ERROR: AssertionError: eltype(input) <: AbstractVector
     =#

-Let's define a `GT100K` pipeline to decide if an employee's salary is greater than 100K.
+Let's define `GT100K` to check if an employee's salary is greater than 100K.
 The output of this pipeline is also labeled.

     GT100K =
       :gt100k =>